 For instance, policies sold in the first year will generate renewal commissions in the second year, and policies sold in the first and second years will generate commissions in the third year.
 This means that over time, agents can expect to earn commissions not only on new policies but also on existing ones, ensuring a steady income stream.

-LIC Support System for Mahila Agents
+LIC Support System for Mahila Career Agent

 LIC special scheme for Mahila career agents also includes a robust support system to ensure the success of its agents.
 Mahila agents can receive training and mentorship from LIC branch offices, development officers, and chief life insurance advisors.
 This support network helps new agents navigate the challenges of the insurance industry and provides guidance on how to effectively sell policies.